I need human help to enter verification code (office hours only)

 • 1 Holiday Gathering: Pick a favorite holiday and gather together to celebrate.

-• 2 additional gatherings: This could be a meet up at a park, an afternoon hike, a game night - you decide what works best for your class!
+• 2 additional gatherings: This could be a meet up at a park, an afternoon hike, laser tag, a game night - you decide what works best for your group!

-Interested in signing up to be a Class Havurah Lead?
-Reach out to kulanu@shirhadash.org.
+Interested in signing up to be a Class Room Parent?
+Reach out to board-youthfamily@shirhadash.org

 Return to the top menu.